kolligj70/ChaoticSpokes-Hopalong-Fractal-Variation/README.md

 Pillow (PIL fork)

 ## Installation/Usage
 Download the package to your desired Install Directory and unzip the file.
-The Chaotic Spokes program can then be run by opening a terminal, changing to your Install Directory, and entering the following:
+The Chaotic Spokes program can then be run on a Linux platform by opening a terminal, changing to your Install Directory, and entering the following:

 	python3 ChaoticSpokesTk.py